ni/monodrive-documentation/docs/scenario-dashboard.md

 ## Configurable Selections

+To get started with making configuration selections, follow instructions in [running](/scenario-dashboard/#running).

 ### Batch Scenario Manager Menu

-The Batch Scenario Manager Menu shows a summary of all the configurations that have been selected in the configuration selection process: vehicles and sensor configurations, scenario configurations, and weather configurations.
-On the bottom right corner of the menu, an user may use "Select Configurations" to make and/or edit selections.
+The Batch Scenario Manager menu shows a summary of all the configurations that have been selected in the configuration selection process: vehicles and sensor configurations, scenario configurations, and weather configurations.
+On the bottom right corner of the menu, a user may use "Select Configurations" to make and/or edit selections.

   <div class="img_container">
     <img class='wide_img' src="../imgs/dashboard_starting_menu.png"/>